KingIdee/guest-writer/articles/2018-09-06-managing-the-state-of-react-apps-with-mobx.markdown

 In this store, there is a `reviewList` containing some items already.
 This is the list your whole app will feed on.
 The store has some other custom methods created like `addReview()` - to add a new item to the list, getter methods `averageScore()` and `reviewCount()` to get the average score and size of the list respectively.

 Next, you will expose these methods as observables so that other parts of your application can make use of it.
-MobX has a set of decorators that defines how observable properties will behave.
+MobX has a set of decorators that defines how observable properties will behave which was discussed earlier.
 You have to declare them using the `decorate` keyword.
 Add this to your `App.js` file:

 ```javascript
 import {decorate, observable, action, computed} from 'mobx';